madeleinedaly/pure/readme.md

 # pure-nvm

-> Pretty, minimal and fast ZSH prompt
+> Pretty, minimal and fast zsh prompt with nvm integration

 This is a fork of [sindresorhus/pure](https://github.com/sindresorhus/pure) that supports nvm instead of virtualenv.